smresponsibilities/C_project/README.md

 - Cross platform
 - Attractive colors

+## File Structure

+- `wordle.c`: The Main program file that is the entry point to the project
+- `test folder`: The folder that can have the unit tests
+- `README.md`: The README file with project documentation.
+- `include folder`: This contains the header files.
+- `src folder`: This contains actual code of all the modular functions.
+- `wordle.sh`: This contains the neccessary commands to build the program in linux or in windows by git bash.

 ## Running Tests

 To run tests, go to the test directory on your machine